Jordan-Pierce/CoralNet-Toolbox/README.md

   <img src="figures/CoralNet_Toolbox.png" alt="CoralNet-Toolbox">
 </p>

+The `CoralNet-Toolbox` is an unofficial codebase that can be used to augment processes associated with those on [CoralNet](https://coralnet.ucsd.edu/).
+It uses ✨[`Ultralytics`](https://github.com/ultralytics/ultralytics)🚀 as a base, which is an open-source library for computer vision and deep learning built in `PyTorch`.
+For more information on their `AGPL-3.0` license, see [here](https://github.com/ultralytics/ultralytics/blob/main/LICENSE).

 ## Quick Start

 Running the following command will install the `coralnet-toolbox`, which you can then run from the command line: